john-s-butler-dit/CaseStudy_PredatorPrey/README.md

 Brooks H, Kanjanasaratool U, Kureh Y and Porter M (2021) Disease Detectives: Using Mathematics to Forecast the Spread of Infectious Diseases.
 Front.
 Young Minds.
 9:577741. doi: 10.3389/frym.2020.577741

-Brady, R. M., & Butler, J. S. (2021, January 11).
-The Circle of Life: The Mathematics of Predator-Prey Dynamics.
-Retrieved from osf.io/jk5e7
+Brady RM and Butler JS (2021) The Circle of Life: The Mathematics of Predator-Prey Relationships.
+Front.
+Young Minds.
+9:651131. doi: 10.3389/frym.2021.651131

 Campos JL, Pandi M and Butler JS (2020) “Feeling” Ourselves Move: A Team Effort by Our Senses.
 Front.
 Young Minds.
 8:9. doi: 10.3389/frym.2020.00009